Showing top 0 results 0 results found

 Let customers come and go.

 Instead of doing everything you can to keep existing customers, focus on constantly improving your offer and products.
-Keep the quality high, and monitor world trends.
-By doing this, you’ll always find people interested in solutions you offer, and your brand will keep growing.
+Keep the quality high and monitor world trends.
+This way, you will always find people interested in particular solutions, and your brand will keep growing.

 Yet, of course, that doesn’t mean you should ignore people that love your brand.
 Make sure your customer service is meeting the needs of the target groups you care about the most.